Azure/azure-sdk-for-net/sdk/purview/Azure.Analytics.Purview.DataMap/MigrationGuide.md

 To try and improve the development experience across Azure services, a set of uniform [design guidelines](https://azure.github.io/azure-sdk/general_introduction.html) was created for all languages to drive a consistent experience with established API patterns for all services.
 A set of [.NET-specific guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html) was also introduced to ensure that .NET clients have a natural and idiomatic feel that mirrors that of the .NET base class libraries.
 Further details are available in the guidelines for those interested.

-The new Purview DataMap library `Azure.Analytics.Purview.DataMap` includes the service models together with the GA DataMap APIs [API Document](https://learn.microsoft.com/rest/api/purview/datamapdataplane/operation-groups?view=rest-purview-datamapdataplane-2023-09-01).
+The new Purview DataMap library `Azure.Analytics.Purview.DataMap` includes the service models together with the DataMap APIs [API Document](https://learn.microsoft.com/rest/api/purview/datamapdataplane/operation-groups?view=rest-purview-datamapdataplane-2023-09-01).
 The client name and the operation names have slightly changed but the main functionality remains the same.

 ## General changes